WW2 Civil Defence Uniforms, Insignia, Helmets and Equipment

 WW2 Red ARP Cloth Badges

-Many bluette overalls had the below badge attached.
-These badges were also later sewn onto the Battledress blouse as well.
-Several manufacturing techniques were used to create these ARP breast badges: embroidered and printed on bark blue backgrounds.
-Most have merrow edging applied.
+Many bluette overalls had the below red-on-blue ARP badge attached.
+These badges were also later sewn onto the battledress blouse as well.
+Several manufacturing techniques were used to create these ARP breast badges: woven, embroidered and screen-printed on dark blue backgrounds.
+Most have merrow edging applied (except the printed style).

 Woven Oval ARP Breast Badge